-MoIAT expands future industries lab with new PepsiCo partnership supporting SMEs and young Emiratis
+MoIAT expands Future Industries Lab with new PepsiCo partnership supporting SMEs and young Emiratis

 PHOTO

-Abu Dhabi, UAE: The Ministry of Industry and Advanced Technology (MoIAT) signed a Memorandum of Understanding (MoU) with PepsiCo to expand the UAE’s Future Industries Lab, supporting SMEs and helping equip young Emiratis with practical experience in the industrial sector.
+Abu Dhabi, UAE –The Ministry of Industry and Advanced Technology (MoIAT) signed a Memorandum of Understanding (MoU) with PepsiCo to expand the Future Industries Lab in the UAE, supporting SMEs and helping equip young Emiratis with practical experience in the industrial sector.

-The MoU, signed at the fifth edition of Make it in the Emirates, marks PepsiCo as the first food and beverage company to join the initiative.
+The MoU, signed at the fifth edition of Make it in the Emirates at ADNEC Centre Abu Dhabi, sees PepsiCo become the first food and beverage company to join the Future Industries Lab.

-The collaboration supports MoIAT’s efforts to strengthen industrial capabilities, empower SMEs, and prepare the next generation of Emirati talent through practical, industry‑focused learning experiences.
+The collaboration supports MoIAT’s efforts to strengthen industrial capabilities, empower SMEs, and prepare the next generation of Emirati talent through practical, industry‑focused learning.

 Under the MoU, PepsiCo provides participants with exposure to different areas of its business in the UAE, including brand building, supply chain management, sustainability, and finance.
-Participants will also visit the facilities of PepsiCo’s bottling partner, Dubai Refreshment Company, to gain firsthand insight into manufacturing and operational processes.
+Participants will also visit the facilities of PepsiCo’s bottling partner, Dubai Refreshment Company, to gain firsthand insight into manufacturing and operations.

-His Excellency Hasan Jasem Al Nowais, Undersecretary of MoIAT, said: [MoIAT’s Quote]
+His Excellency Hasan Jasem Al Nowais, Undersecretary of MoIAT, said: “This partnership reflects how the UAE is leveraging public-private collaboration to develop capabilities, empower SMEs, and support talent in industry.
+The Future Industries Lab opens new opportunities for young Emiratis and supports industrial companies in their growth and competitiveness.”

 Through the Future Industries Lab, PepsiCo joins a network of leading companies from different sectors contributing technical and industrial training across areas including operations, quality, supply chains, and market access.